xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 #### For Katalon Studio Enterprise

-As an user, you download the offline license and store it in your machine.
+As an user, you download the offline license and store it in your machine, then follow these steps:

 1. In the **Katalon Studio Enterprise Activation** log, click **Offline Activation**.
 2. Browse the license file with the corresponding machine ID.